AdobeDocs/campaign.en/help/v8/audiences/view-profiles.md

 Browse to **[!UICONTROL Profiles and targets]** to access recipients stored in Adobe Campaign database.

-From this page, you can create new recipient, edit an existing recipient and access its profile details.
+From this page, you can [create new recipient](create-profiles.md), edit an existing recipient and access its profile details.

 ![](assets/profiles-and-targets.png)

 For more advanced profile manipulations, access the Campaign tree from the **[!UICONTROL Explorer]** link on the Adobe Campaign home page.

-By default, recipients are stored in the **[!UICONTROL Profiles and Targets > Recipients]** node of the tree.
-You can create recipients from this view.

 >[!CAUTION]